SEMICeu/documentation/datamodel.md

 In the toolchain the creation of the data specification is a roughly a two phase process: first all information of the data specification is collected in an internal representation.
 And subsequently from that internal representation are the to be published artefacts of the data specification generated.
 The internal representation is the same for each category of data specifications.

-In this section the core activity of the first phase, namely extracting the semantical model in this internal representation expressed in the UML diagram.
+In this section the core activity of the first phase, namely extracting the semantical model in this internal representation expressed in the UML diagram, is described.

 Within the toolchain the [Enterprise Architect Conversion Tool](https://github.com/Informatievlaanderen/OSLO-EA-to-RDF) is used to convert a UML diagram into the internal representation.
 At the moment the sole supported input file format is an EAP file, the format by the UML editor Enterprise Architect.
 This is not a limitation for SEMIC as all data specifications are modeled in Enterprise Architect.

+For a conversion tool to work, one must connect the UML model with the desired Semantic Web representation.
-The connection between the UML graphical language and Semantic Web is based on interpreting the UML language and additional annotations provided by the editors.
+The Enterprise Architect Conversion Tool bases itselves on interpreting the UML language (as expected) and additional annotations of the elements in the UML model.
 These annotations are key because they control
-  - the URI assignment
+  - the URI assignmenti, and
-  - the human readible semantics
+  - the human readible semantics.
-This information is not part of the _standard_ UML.
+This information is not part of the _standard_ UML language, and thus must be included in the UML model using a UML language extension mechanism to fullfil the master data design.

+>
+> The annotations provide a flexible and extensible approach to support the conversion process beyond the semantic interpretation of the UML diagram.
-Beyond the supporting the interpretation of the UML diagram, the Enterprise Architect Convertion tool supports annotations to facilitate the control of the scope of the content of the semantic model.
+> Beyond supporting the semantic interpretation of the UML diagram, annotations are also included to facilitate the control the conversion process. of the scope of the content of the semantic model.

-An graphical overview of the content of extracted information is shown below.
+>

+Without going into detail, the figure below shows the abstract metamodel of the information that the Enterprise Architect Conversion Tool extracts from the UML model augmented with annotations.

 ![EA-annotation.jpg](./EA-annotation.jpg)

+### UML annotations (tags)
-Each attribute corresponds with an annotation.
+Most attributes on the figure correspond with an annotation.

-### EA data model tags
-In Enterprise Architect these annotations are expressed as tags.
+They are implemented as Enterprise Architect tags.
+EA tags can be applied to any UML model entity.

-The tags have the following representation
+The tag names follow the pattern

 ```
-   {documenttype}-{annotation}-{language}
+   {spec-category}-{annotation}-{language}
 ```

-The {documenttype} can be
+The {spec-category} represents the data specification category.
+The possible values are
-   - **empty**:  corresponds with the vocabulary interpretation.
-The base information about the term.
+   - **empty**:  the annotation is associated with the vocabulary in which the term is defined.
+It contains the base information about the term.
-   - **ap**: application profile (ap)
+   - **ap**: the annotation is associated with an application profile in which the term is used.

 The {language} corresponds to the 2-letter code for a language in which the content of the annotation is expressed.